AhmedBadary/AhmedBadary.github.io/content/research/stats_prob/prob.md

 {: #content10}

 * It is more practical to use a simple but uncertain rule rather than a complex but certain one, even if the true rule is deterministic and our modeling system has the fidelity to accommodate a complex rule.
-    For example, the simple rule “Most birds ﬂy” is cheap to develop and is broadly useful, while a rule of the form, “Birds ﬂy, except for very young birds that have not yet learned to ﬂy, sick or injured birds that have lost the ability to ﬂy, ﬂightless species of birds including the cassowary, ostrich and kiwi. . .” is expensive to develop, maintain and communicate and, after all this effort, is still brittle and prone to failure.
+    For example, the simple rule “Most birds fly” is cheap to develop and is broadly useful, while a rule of the form, “Birds fly, except for very young birds that have not yet learned to fly, sick or injured birds that have lost the ability to fly, flightless species of birds including the cassowary, ostrich and kiwi. . .” is expensive to develop, maintain and communicate and, after all this effort, is still brittle and prone to failure.

 * __Disjoint Events (Mutually Exclusive):__{: .bodyContents10 #bodyContents102} are events that cannot occur together at the same time
     Mathematically:
     * $$A_i \cap A_j = \varnothing$$ whenever $$i \neq j$$
     * $$p(A_i, A_j) = 0$$,

-* __Describing a Probability Distribution__:
+* __Complexity of Describing a Probability Distribution__:
-    A description of a probability distribution is _exponential_ in the number of variables it models
+    A description of a probability distribution is _exponential_ in the number of variables it models.
+    The number of possibilities is __exponential__ in the number of variables.

 * __Probability VS Likelihood__:
     __Probabilities__ are the areas under a fixed distribution